I had no idea what the difference was between sex vs. making love until I was 23.

-The depths of making love encourages both partners to make use of their minds, bodies, and souls to access each other’s heart.
+The depths of making love encourages each partner to make use of their bodies, minds and souls to access each other’s heart. ”

 This type of love – making allows each partner to explore hidden inhibitions that may arise during a truly intimate experience.

-Lovemaking is about your lover’s mind, body and soul, the whole person, not just their body.
+Lovemaking accesses the whole person, not just their body.

-Sex without love is not lovemaking.
-The best part about lovemaking is that it becomes effortless, because you are not thinking about what Olympic – style performance to put on.
+The best part about lovemaking is that it becomes effortless, because there is no thinking about what Olympic – style performance to put on next.

 Feeling The Difference